Salvador, Brazil: A complete travel guide with the top things to do

 Contact: +55 (71) 3322-9674

-LMTM tip: Do you wanna know why women from Bahia dress like that?
+LMTM tip: Would you like to know why women from Bahia dress like that?
 Check out our stories in Salvador.

 Museu Geológico